- Collaborative Divorce

 What is Child Support?

-Child support consists of court-ordered payments made by one parent to the other parent for the raising of the child.
-In most cases the one paying the support does not live with the child.
-Sometimes there will be a third-party with custody, and they may ask for payments from both parents.
-Child support is meant to be used for basic needs of the child.
+Kafr Şaqr Child support consists of court-ordered payments made by one parent to the other parent for raising the child.
+In most cases, the one paying the support does not live with the child.
+Sometimes there will be a third party with custody, and they may ask for payments from both parents.
+Child support is meant to be used for the basic needs of the child.
 There are many examples of basic need expenses for children.

 Child support is based on the income of both parents.
 The basic idea is that a child should have the same financial resources available to him or her as if his or her parents were married.
 This includes housing, clothing, education, food, and more.